Coherent confluence modulo relations and double groupoids: Coherent confluence modulo

-so that we can apply double induction on the branchings $(f_1^2,f'_1)$ and $(g'_2,e_2)$ of $S$ modulo $E$, and we finish the proof of $\Gamma$-confluence of the branching $(f,e_1,g' e_2)$ using repeated double inductions, terminating in a finite number of steps since $S$ is terminating.
+so that we can apply double induction on the $S$-branchings $(f_1^2,f'_1)$ and $(g'_2,e_2)$, and we finish the proof of $\Gamma$-confluence of the $S$-branching $(f,e_1,g' e_2)$ using repeated double inductions, terminating in a finite number of steps since $\Pr$ is terminating.

-Now, we get the $\Gamma$-confluence of the branching $(f,g)$ of $S$ by the following diagram:
+Now, we get the $\Gamma$-confluence of the $S$-branching $(f,g)$ by the following diagram:

 since the top rectangle is by definition tiled by the $(n+1)$-cell ${}^1_{e_1} A$, the bottom rectangle is tiled by the $(n+1)$-cell ${}^{e_1}_{e_1^-} B$ and the remaining rectangle is tiled by the $(n+1)$-cell ${}^{e_1}_{e_1^-} C$.
-The rest of the diagram is tiled in the same way than above. \end{proof}
+The rest of the confluence diagram is tiled in the same way as above. \end{proof}